aayushraizada16/FriendsList-app/README.md

 # FriendsList-app

-This application is based for creating freindlist.
+This application is based on DFS Algorithm for undirected graph.
 The below mentioned tasks can be performed through this application -

 1. A user should be able to create his profile.